AdobeDocs/workfront.pt-BR/help/quicksilver/planning/planning-and-genstudio-integration/get-started-with-workfront-planning-and-genstudio-integration.md

    * Editar informações de tipos de registros do GenStudio (sua aparência, configurações avançadas).
    * Compartilhar tipos de registros do GenStudio com outras pessoas.
 Não é possível remover usuários do GenStudio do compartilhamento dos tipos de registro do GenStudio.
    * Criar tipos de registro.
 Esses tipos de registro permanecem somente no Workfront Planning.
 Eles não são exibidos no GenStudio.
-   * Ative tipos de registro do espaço de trabalho do GenStudio para se conectar a outros espaços de trabalho.
+   * Enable record types from the GenStudio workspace to connect from other workspaces.
-   * Habilite tipos de registro do espaço de trabalho do GenStudio para serem adicionados a outros espaços de trabalho.
+   * Enable record types from the GenStudio workspace to be added to other workspaces.
-* Quando você tem permissões do Contribute para o espaço de trabalho do GenStudio no Planning, não é possível modificar os tipos de registro do GenStudio no Planning.
+* When you have Contribute permissions to the GenStudio workspace in Planning, you cannot modify the GenStudio record types from Planning.

-### Registros no espaço de trabalho do GenStudio
+### Records in the GenStudio workspace

-* Todos os registros do GenStudio são compartilhados automaticamente com todos os usuários do GenStudio que também têm acesso ao Workfront quando o espaço de trabalho é criado no Planning.
+* All GenStudio records are automatically shared with all GenStudio users who also have access to Workfront when the workspace is created in Planning.
-* Ao editar registros do GenStudio no GenStudio for Performance Marketing, as alterações ficam visíveis no espaço de trabalho do GenStudio em todas as instâncias do Workfront.
+* When you edit GenStudio records from GenStudio for Performance Marketing, the changes are visible in the GenStudio workspace in all your instances of Workfront.
 * Não é possível criar ou excluir registros de Ativação do espaço de trabalho do GenStudio no Workfront Planning.
 * Quando você tem permissões Gerenciar ou Contribute para o espaço de trabalho do GenStudio no Planning, é possível fazer o seguinte no Workfront Planning:
    * Adicione ou exclua registros e eles se tornarão visíveis no (ou serão removidos do) GenStudio for Performance Marketing.